 Engage on social media.
 Promote your content and attract new customers using our social media kits, hashtags, and guidelines.

-Create badges.
+Create Galaxy Store badges.
 Directly link users from your web site or social media channels to your app product detail page.
-Create badges from the Samsung Developers dashboard or Seller Portal.
+Generate badges from Seller Portal after the publication of your app.

 Track user data